MatthewKelly12/Django_Rest_Tutorial/README.md

 ### Create A URL And Router For The View

 Now we need to import our views, routers, path, and include.
-In your text editor, go to dogs/urls.py and copy the following code.
+In your text editor, go to dogs/urls.py and add the following code.

 	from django.urls import path, include
 	from . import views